Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_System_Clock_Skew.md

     ```

     If clocks are in sync and Ceph is still reporting skew, refer to [Manage Ceph Services](Manage_Ceph_Services.md) on restarting services.

+1. Failover the active Ceph MDS server.
+After there has been clock skew, the Ceph MDS server may have issues which will cause Kubernetes pods to not be able to mount PVCs.
+The active MDS server should be failed over to prevent this issue.

+    ```bash
+    ceph mds fail 0
+    ```